CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-3-product-management.md

   Back in the private browsing session, browse to **Products** and observe the new **Gold Tier**.

   ![APIM Developer Portal Added Product](media3/06.png)

+ ### Summary
+  In this task, you created a new product tier called "Gold Tier" in Azure API Management.
+You also modified the access control settings for this product by adding the "Developers" and "Guests" groups, allowing them access to this product.
+This allows developers to subscribe to the "Gold Tier" product and access its associated APIs, establishing control and access policies for different user groups